-Depending where you’re leaving from, finding Father Ted’s House can be pretty tricky, and I’m speaking as a man who traipsed up and down many a country lane in the rain trying to find it.
+Depending on where you’re leaving from, finding the address for Father Ted’s House can be pretty tricky, and I’m speaking as a man who traipsed up and down many a country lane in the rain trying to find it.

-The house itself is on private property which means you shouldn’t attempt to vault the wall and go knocking on the door.
+If you’re reading this, note that the house itself is on private property, so you shouldn’t attempt to vault the wall and go knocking on the door.

-If you fancy a gander around inside you can book afternoon tea at Fr.
-Teds which includes scones, brown bread, desserts and homemade jams, all washed down with some organic tea and/or coffee.
+If you fancy a gander around inside the Craggy Island House, you can book afternoon tea at Fr Ted’s which includes scones, brown bread, desserts and homemade jams, all washed down with some organic tea and/or coffee.